typisttech/imposter-plugin/README.md

 ### How about `require-dev` packages?

 Imposter Plugin do nothing on `require-dev` packages because imposter-plugin is intended for avoiding production environment., not for development environment.

+### How about PHP built-in classes?

+Imposter skips classes that on global namespace, for example: `ArrayObject`, `RuntimeException`

 ### How about packages that don't use namespaces?